imgag/ngs-bits/doc/NGSD/installation.md

 * Now we need to configure the NGSD:

+  Copy the `DB/.htaccess.example` to `.htaccess`.

-  Copy the `DB/settings.ini.example` to `DB/settings.ini` and adapt the settings:
+  Copy the `DB/settings.ini.example` to `DB/settings.ini`.

-		[general]
-		basedir = "/DB/"

-  Then, copy the `DB/sites/NGSD/settings.ini.example` to `DB/sites/NGSD/settings.ini` and adapt the settings:
+  Copy the `DB/sites/NGSD/settings.ini.example` to `DB/sites/NGSD/settings.ini` and adapt the settings:

 	<table>
 		<tr>